Open NowMixed2024-25

 Expected Outcomes

-Installation of an EV charger at the applicant's home or business premises to support charging of an owned electric vehicle kept at that property.
+Installation of an EV charger at the applicant's eligible property to support charging of an owned electric vehicle kept at that residence or used for the business.

 Key Information